lucasfurno/docs_en/accounts/muti-factor-authentication/index.md

 3. Select the desired user to access their profile.
 4. Enable the MFA switch.
 5. Click **Save** to finish the process.

-Enabling MFA to the main account (Account owner):

-1. Access Real-Time Manager with the main account (Account owner).
-2. Click the account menu and select **User Preferences.**
-3. Enable the MFA switch.
-4. Click **Save** to finish the process.